INTRODUCTION TO 2 CORINTHIANS

 - Paul returned to Ephesus during the early part of his third missionary journey.
 (53 A.D.)
 He stayed there for two years.
 (Acts 19:1-20)

-- Paul left Ephesus to visit the congregations he had went to on his second missionary trip.
-(Acts 19:21-20:1)
+- Paul left Ephesus after a riot in Ephesus, visiting the congregations he had went to on his second missionary trip.
+(Acts 19:23-20:1)

 - Paul stopped at Corinth on the looped journey where he penned the letter to the believers in Rome.
 He made a short stop in Ephesus and then went to Jerusalem.
 (56 A.D., Acts 20:2-38)